itsjunqing/itsjunqing.github.io/index.md

 # Hey 👋🏻!
 I am Jun Qing!

-I am a junior or a final-year student, majoring in Computer Science studies at [Monash University](https://www.monash.edu/).
+I am a junior or a final-year student, majoring in Computer Science studies at [Monash University Malaysia](https://www.monash.edu.my/).

 This websites serve as my garden of thoughts - a collection of things that I have learned over the years.